joshsullivan1/callidus-docs/_build/html/_sources/usage/widget.rst.txt

 Editable Geography
 ==================

-If ``isEditable`` is to true, you can reposition each vertices to adjust the boundaries of the geography.
+If ``isEditable`` is set to true, you can reposition each vertices to adjust the boundaries of the geography.

 .. image:: ../images/edit-geography.png